 Expert Baking Tips

 - Cream the Butter or Vegan Baking Stick- You could technically put all the ingredients in the bowl together and beat them at the same time.
 However, this can leave chunks of butter/vegan baking stick throughout the frosting.
-Your best bet is to beat the softened butter or vegan baking stick first until it is smooth and creamy for about two minutes.
+Your best bet is to beat the butter or vegan baking stick first until it is smooth and creamy for about two minutes.
 Then beat in all the other ingredients.

 - Use Room Temperature Butter- Do not use softened or melted butter/vegan baking sticks.
 The Frosting will spread out into a giant liquidy mess.
+As I mentioned earlier, if using vegan butter, make sure to use only vegan baking sticks (not vegan butter in a tub) and make sure it's more on the cold side versus room temperature.

 Recipe FAQs